kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 ### Intranet Flag

-If you use the intranet header (`config.settings.intranetHeader`) the intranet flag is the text in the grey pill at the top of the header.
+If you use the intranet header (`config.settings.intranetHeader`), the intranet flag is the text in the grey pill at the top of the header.

 ### Actions